Joyce Boye: Honours and awards

 Her work on novel techniques for processing of soy won the 2005 Canadian Agri-Food Award of Excellence for Innovation in Agriculture & Agri-Food.

-Boy's research is depicted in the poster gallery created by Ingenium Canada's The Women in STEM initiative.
+Boye's research is depicted in the poster gallery created by Ingenium Canada's The Women in STEM initiative.
 This poster gallery is a collaborative effort between the three Ingenium museums: Canada Agriculture and Food, Canada Aviation and Space, and Canada Science and Technology and their partners to support the engagement, advancement and furtherance of women in STEM.